sunilabrahamindia/sunilabraham/articles/herbert-paul.md

   Performance of "While My Guitar Gently Weeps" on 9 December 2018 at Byg Brewski, Sarjapur.
 </p>

+Beyond his performance work, Herbert has also worked as a stand-up comedian in Bengaluru.

 ### Snake bite incident

 In February 2021, Herbert Paul was bitten by a Russell's viper whilst performing at a microbrewery on Hennur Road.
 The incident occurred during a Tuesday night performance when the snake bit him in the leg before slithering away.
 He was admitted to the intensive care unit at Baptist Hospital, where doctors monitored him for cardiac fluctuations, a common effect of Russell's viper venom.
 He subsequently recovered following treatment.